 With the pressure cooking feature, heat is very evenly and quickly distributed, so it’s not necessary to immerse food in water.
 This prevents vitamins and minerals from leaching into the water and getting washed away.
 Steam surrounds the food, preventing oxidation and allows foods to retain their bright colors and nutrients and keep their original flavors.
 Additionally, food is cooked at a temperature above the boiling point of water, killing almost all harmful living micro-organisms.
 It’s an easy healthy way to cook!

-Our local market had London broil on sale this weekend, so that’s what my husband and I chose for our first attempt at using our new Instant Pot.
+Our local market had London broil on sale this weekend, so my husband and I chose a 2 1/2 pound piece for our first attempt at using our new Instant Pot.
 I meticulously read all the operating instructions, then jumped right in and here’s how it went!

 Begin by spraying a small amount of high-smoke-point oil on the bottom of the stainless steel inner pot of the appliance.
-Cut the piece of London broil in half so it will fit in the bottom of the pot and salt and pepper each side.
+Cut the piece of London broil in half so it will fit in the bottom of the pot and salt and pepper each side well.

 Then select the sauté button and once the pot is hot, sear each side of the beef for 90 seconds and place on a plate.
 Pour a cup of water into the pot and using a wooden spoon scrape all the brown bits from the bottom.
 That’s where a lot of the flavor comes from.

-Once the cooking time is over, wait 10-20 minutes for the steam to release on its own or manually release it and remove the lid.
+Once the cooking time is over, wait 10 minutes for the steam to release on its own, then manually release the rest of the steam and remove the lid.
 Place the meat on a plate and pour the juice left in the pot into a fat separating measuring cup.
 Finally, prepare the beef to eat by using two forks to shred it into bite sized pieces.